Three myths about sun cream

 Myth 2: Using sun cream makes me deficient in vitamin D

 Vitamin D is essential for good health.
 It can improve everything from your bone health to your immune function.
-Your main source of vitamin D is from the sun, but using sun cream won’t make you deficient in this key vitamin.
+You can get vitamin D from some foods, such as oily fish, egg yolks, some mushrooms, and fortified foods.
+Your main source of vitamin D is from UV exposure.
+So, this means you can get vitamin D from the sun.
+But using sun cream doesn’t mean you get less vitamin D.

-In countries in the northern hemisphere, such as the UK, it is recommended you supplement vitamin D3 from October to March, when the sun is less strong.
+In countries in the northern hemisphere, such as the UK, it is recommended to take a daily supplement of vitamin D from October to March, when the sun is less strong in the winter months.

 Myth 3: If there’s SPF in my makeup, I don’t need to wear sun cream

-Unfortunately, most foundations and tinted moisturisers do not contain enough sun cream to protect you from sun damage.
+Unfortunately, most make up and moisturisers with SPF are too thin to give enough coverage.
 Your face is particularly sensitive to sun damage, and this can show up later in life as fine lines, wrinkles, and sunspots.
-So, use a facial sun cream with at least Sun Factor Protection (SPF) 30 before applying your make up.
-This will help to protect your skin from the visible signs of sun damage.
+So, if you wear makeup, use a facial sun cream with at least SPF 30 before applying your make up.
+This will help to protect your skin from sun damage.

-But, using either chemical or mineral sun cream is a much safer option than not using sunscreen at all, which carries a very serious risk of skin cancer.
+But, using either type of sun cream is a much safer option than not using sun protection at all.

-- The SPF factor – choose a sun cream with a SPF of 30+ to get enough protection.
-Choosing a product with 50+ SPF will offer you even more protection and is a good idea for children and people with fair skin.
+- The SPF factor – choose a sun cream with a SPF of 30 or above to get enough protection.
+Choosing a product with SPF of 50 or above will offer you even more protection and is a good idea for children and people with fair skin.

-- If you’re concerned about using sun cream on your face, or other delicate areas such as your lips, there are many different products available.
-For example, you can buy oil-free sun creams, which may suit you better if you are prone to acne or if you have naturally oily skin.
+- You can use sun sticks for delicate areas such as your eyes and lips.
+Gel-based sun creams may suit you better if you are prone to acne or if you have naturally oily skin.

 - Is the sun cream water resistant?
 If you’ll be swimming or doing water sports in the sun, it’s important to use a water-resistant sun cream.
 This will last longer in the water.
 Most of these products still need to be reapplied once you’re out of the water, to ensure they are protecting you effectively.